MarBoKor/CodingTask2/README.md

 #### Assumption (Annahme):
 - The intervals are int tuples.
 - The Interval-class is only used within the same package as where it is used from.
-  (Done this for simplicity reason, to avoid using getter and setter, although the could have been used to ensure that the start and end values are always valid).
+  (Done this for simplicity reason).
   (Currently this is only done in the constructor).
 - The Interval objects are initiated by using the implemented constructor.
 (Which, as already mentioned, will make sure that the values are on the correct position).
 - The input list does not contain Interval objects which are null.